redstone-finance/redstone-oracles-monorepo/packages/evm-connector/README.md

 ## 📄 License

-Redstone EVM connector is an open-source and free software released under the MIT License.
+Redstone EVM connector is an open-source and free software released under the BUSL-1.1 License.